Program Snapshot

 Curriculum

-Prepare for a Master’s program in Engineering – and your career – with a strong foundational education.
+Prepare for your career with a strong foundational education.
 While we don’t offer an undergraduate engineering major, students interested in the 3+2 dual degree program in engineering often pursue complementary subjects such as physics, math, or computer science.
 Students can weigh their options by considering which of our partner schools they are interested in attending.

 While at Willamette, students must make significant progress toward their major (typically all courses except senior year courses) and make arrangements with their major advisers to transfer credit back from the Affiliated Engineering School (AES).
 The course and credit requirements will vary by major so students should meet with a counselor to make sure they are on track.